donnay/interesting-octopus/src/pages/docs/about/methods.md

       value: Methods
       keyName: property
     - name: 'og:description'
-      value: |-
+      value: >-
-        Version was produced and distributed in a limited run.
+        Version 1 of Genesis was produced using both digital and analogue techniques and distributed in a limited run.

+        Version 2 was prepared entirely

         , and was The
       keyName: property
     - name: 'twitter:card'